petzku/Aegisub-Scripts/README.md

 The unscrambling mode allows users to optionally specify how many frames a letter should stay static (i.e. displaying as itself instead of a random letter) before the next letter appears.
 This is one frame for the normal `unscramble` macro, half of the letter's "duration" for `unscramble half` (rounded down), and `unscramble N static` allows the user to specify a number of frames.

 Currently does not play well with `\move` or `\t` tags.
 Unlikely it ever will, but consider using lyger's FbfTransform if you need something like this.

+## Not-really-published scripts

+### Cells Box

+Written to automatically generate the infoboxes in Cells at Work, because I wanted them to be consistent.
+Not on DepCtrl (now or likely ever), this is fairly specialised for the exact use case.
+Feel free to copy/use as you see fit, though.